Skip to main content

 Nathan Stanley

-Nathan Stanley is a Research Assistant at KCL for the TIDES study, which aims to aim to understand how discrimination contributes to inequalities in health and health services.
-He is also a core team member of the Health and Social Equity Collective and a volunteer with Reach Society, a social enterprise that aims to inspire and encourage young people, especially Black boys to realise their potential.
+Nathan Stanley is an Evaluation Lead at Black Thrive Global.
+He was a Research Assistant at KCL for the TIDES study, which aimed to aim to understand how discrimination contributes to inequalities in health and health services.
+He was also a core team member of the Health and Social Equity Collective and a volunteer with Reach Society, a social enterprise that aims to inspire and encourage young people, especially Black boys to realise their potential.
 Nathan joined PRiSM because as a young Black person of faith, he feels there is great benefit in investigating the role faith and faith-based organisations have in coping with mental illness, given the clinical misinterpretations of what spirituality and religion means for members of the Black community.
 He hopes PRiSM sparks conversations within Black Majority Churches, and the wider community when it comes to mental health.
 He also hopes

 Anna-Theresa Jieman